librz/learn-haskell/README.md

 To quit the REPL, type `:quit` or `:q`.
 (But I just do `ctrl + d`, haha)

+Note: the offical haskell recommend using [GHCup](https://www.haskell.org/ghcup/) as installer, but I have trouble installing it on my Mac.
+So fuck it.

 ### try out ghci

 ```haskell
 -- this is a comment, no `;` at the end
 print "Hello, World!"
 -- declare var
 greeting = "Hello, World!"
 print greeting